microsoft/durabletask-netherite/docs/hello-sample.md

 1. [.NET Core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) or later.
 You can run `dotnet --list-runtimes` to check what is installed.

-2. [Azure Functions Core Tools 3.x](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) or later.
+2. [Azure Functions Core Tools 3.x](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) or later.
 You can run `func --version` to check what is installed.

-3. [The Azure CLI 2.18.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or later.
-You can run `az --version` to check what is installed.

-4. [PowerShell 7.1](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1) or later.
+3. [PowerShell 7.1](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1) or later.
 You can check what is installed with `pwsh --version`.
 PowerShell is easy to install or update via `dotnet tool install --global PowerShell` or `dotnet tool install --global PowerShell`, respectively.

-5. [Azurite 3.x](https://github.com/Azure/Azurite) as storage emulator for the local execution.
+4. [Azurite 3.x](https://github.com/Azure/Azurite) as storage emulator for the local execution.
 You can run `azurite --version` to check what is installed.

+5. [The Azure CLI 2.18.0](https://docs.microsoft.com/cli/azure/install-azure-cli) or later.
+You can run `az --version` to check what is installed.

 6. [An Azure subscription](https://azure.microsoft.com/free/search/), to allocate and deploy the required resources.

 To execute the REST calls we recommend to use the [RESTClient for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

+📝 **Remark:** You can execute Durable Functions with Netherite local-only without an Azure subscription.
+In that case you are fine with installing the prerequisites 1. - 4.

 ### Language-Specific Prerequisites